bbolker/CRUST/README.md

 # `CRUST` Conceptualizing Reproducibility Using Simulations and Theory

-CURST is a model-centric meta-scientific framework in which scientific discovery progresses by confirming models proposed in idealized and replication experiments.
+CRUST is a model-centric meta-scientific framework in which scientific discovery progresses by confirming models proposed in idealized and replication experiments.

 ## Software Pre-requisites